OpenLLM-France/Lit-Claire/hf_files/Claire-Falcon-7B-Apache-0.1/README.md

 **Claire-7B-Apache-0.1 is a 7B parameter causal decoder-only model built by [LINAGORA](https://labs.linagora.com/) and [OpenLLM-France](https://github.com/OpenLLM-France)**
 **adapted from [Falcon-7b](https://huggingface.co/tiiuae/falcon-7b) on French conversational open data.**

-Claire-7B-Apache-0.1 is designed to be attuned to dialogue dynamics, manifested by its ability to generate natural sounding conversations, with the aim of improving downstream performance of models fine-tuned for dialogue generation (e.g., chat) and dialogue understanding (e.g., meeting summarization) tasks.
+Claire-7B-Apache-0.1 is a pretrained language model designed to be attuned to the dynamics of linguistic interactions in dialogue.
+Without further training, its expected use is to generate continuations of dialogues.
+Its main purpose is to serve as a base model for fine-tuning on dialogue generation (e.g., chat) and dialogue understanding (e.g., meeting summarization) tasks.
+Please note that due to its training, the model is prone to generate dialogues with disfluencies and other constructions common to spoken language.

-It is made available under the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0).
+This model is made available under the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0).

-Note that this model is a variant of [Claire-7B-0.1](https://huggingface.co/OpenLLM-France/Claire-7B-0.1), which is trained on a larger quantity of French conversational data, but published under the [CC-BY-NC-SA 4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+It is a variant of [Claire-7B-0.1](https://huggingface.co/OpenLLM-France/Claire-7B-0.1), which is trained on a larger quantity of French conversational data, but published under the [CC-BY-NC-SA 4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 ## Typical usage